Azurency/CQUI_Community-Edition/README.md

 * @kblease for:
   * fortify until healed hotkey bugfix in #73
   * unit purchasing fix in #80
+* @bolbass for:
+  * binding recentering functionality to the citypanel emblem in #279
+  * fixing governor not updating on tile changes in the same turn #257
+* @SpaceOgre for:
+  * adding toggles for each individual smartbanner component #280
+  * changing housing to show as a simple difference in the smartbanner #289
+  * fixing a bug that caused Corps to not queue correctly #302
 * @OfekA for providing the improved resource dimming feature in #54
 * @zeyangl for adding new options to the resource dimming feature in #146
 * @Remolten for adding the 2nd highest envoy holder info to the main Citystate screen in #208
 * @bestekov for adding score displays to the diplomacy ribbon in #221
+* @cpinter for speeding up the diplomacy scene fadeout in #277
 * @perseghini for providing the fix for issue #33
 * @benjaminjackman for fixing a hotkey conflict in #127
 * @velit for a UI bugfix in #138
 * @the-m4a for a patch incompatibility bugfix in #181
+* Firaxis for eventually delivering mod tools and steam workshop ;)
 * The lovely folks over at Civfanatics for their guides, knowledge, tools, and resources
 * The even lovelier folks over at /r/civ for their input and testing